GovTechSG/gds-ace-swe-chapter/doc/l3-competency-writeup.md

 - We also overcome some of these problems.
   - We decided to simplify and not have autoscaling as our setup because Kubernetes would shutdown pods without realising that each pod is working on multi-hour requests.
 We should have designed for shorter-lived jobs but that only became apparent in hindsight.
   - We encountered JVM out of heap space issues so we had to ensure we had enough heap space allocated, and also watch out for memory leaks.
 - Our first run of our script would have taken 3 months to migrate the data.
-Through extensive optimisation, we reduced it to 10 hours for 15M records 2-week delta update after pre-loading 50M for entire claim history.
+Through extensive optimisation, we were able to reduce it to 10 hours for 15M records 2-week delta update after pre-loading 50M for entire claim history.